Freecey/react-pomodoro/README.md

 - Adjustable Timer for Focus (+/- 1min)
 - Adjustable Timer for Break (+/- 1min)
 - pause and reset timer button
+- Modal auto open when time is over and auto swith Work<=>Break
+- Sound when time is over
+- Message BOX
+- Display current Time/Date
+- Button +/-/Work/Break/Reset lock when CountDown in start
+- Progress Bar

 ## Tech Used